 In fact, if we take a look at it historically, numbers were considered to be even more important than players’ last names!

-Here is what the numbers in soccer represent:
+Here is what the numbers represent in more detail:

 #1 – this number is usually assigned to the goalkeeper, as the goalkeeper is usually the first name on the team list.
 Also, the goalkeeper is often seen as the most important player on the pitch.
 With some teams, it’s because of the importance of that position.
 The reason the goalkeeper is often considered to be the most important player on the pitch is that you can win a game if you have a terrible attacker, but you’re definitely losing the game if you have a bad goalkeeper.